BlockBearsV1/BlockBearsV3-Blockchain/README.md

 To ensure the utmost data protection, BlocksBearsV3 leverages AWS Keys, providing a robust and secure storage solution.
 With its Minimum Viable Product (MVP), BlocksBearsV3 is ready to transform the blockchain landscape, offering unparalleled efficiency, transparency, and convenience.

 Certainly!
-Here's an example of a basic blockchain code using Geth in Termux:
+Here's an updated version of the code with the blockchain name included:

 1. Install Termux from the Google Play Store or F-Droid.